sneh-create/simple-django-app/README.md

 # Simple Django App
-This is a simple, minimal Django app intended to help understand the main aspects of working with Django.
+This is a simple, minimal Django app intended to help you understand the main aspects of working with Django.

 ## Usage Instructions
 Clone this repository e.g.